Shop for cookbooks. Order cooking magazines and wine magazines. Find recipes. I share with you a yummy pineapple muffin recipe teddy bear graphic.

 3/4 cup crushed pineapple

 Sift flour.
 Mix with baking soda, baking powder and salt.
 Sift again.
-In separate bowl cream shortening; add sugar (gradually) vanilla and well-beaten egg.
+In separate bowl cream shortening or butter; add sugar (gradually) vanilla and well-beaten egg.
 Beat til fluffy.
 Beat in flour mixture alternately with pineapple juice/milk mixture.
 Fold in crushed pineapple.
 Bake in greased and floured muffin tins or muffin cups for about 20 to 25 minutes at 350.
 Cool (Or they're yummy warm)

 Sites where you can find recipes